tepez/good-file/README.md

 - `[options]` - optional arguments object
 	- `[events]` - an object of key value paris.
 Defaults to `{ request: '*', log: '*' }`.
 		- `key` - one of ("request", "log", "error", or "ops") indicating the hapi event to subscribe to
-		- `value` - an array of tags to filter incomming events.
+		- `value` - an array of tags to filter incoming events.
 An empty array indicates no filtering.
 	- `[maxFileSize]` - how large a single log file can grow before a new one is created.
 Defaults to `Infinity`

 ### GoodFile Methods